lukeoson/lukeoson-mkdocs/docs/cidr.md

 ## Slash the Decimals.
 Decimate to Slash.

+> We call slash notation "CIDR notation" because it's a key component of Classless Inter-Domain Routing (CIDR), which is a method for allocating IP addresses and routing decisions.
+The slash notation is a concise way to represent an IP address and its associated routing prefix.

 | Decimal Subnet Mask     | Binary Subnet Mask       | CIDR Notation |
 |-------------------------|---------------------------|---------------|
 | 255.255.255.255         | 11111111.11111111.11111111.11111111 | /32           |